Not received your postal vote pack by 5pm on Friday June 28th? You need to email us now

 A general election is an opportunity for people in every part of the UK to choose their local MP.

-There will be a choice of several candidates in each constituency.
 The candidate that receives most votes becomes their MP.

 This person will represent their constituency in the House of Commons for up to five years.